Projected Dynamical Systems on Irregular, Non-Euclidean Domains for Nonlinear Optimization: Prox-regularity and Uniqueness of Solutions

-Since $\calX_\alpha$ is Clarke regular and closed, since the vector field is uniform, and since we use the Euclidean metric, the existence of Krasovskii solutions and the equivalence of Carath\'eodory solutions is guaranteed for $t\rightarrow \infty$ by Corollary~\ref{cor:max_sol} and Theorem~\ref{thm:main_equiv}, respectively.
-The prox-regularity of $\calX_\alpha$ at the origin is however only guaranteed for $0 < \alpha \leq \frac{1}{2}$ (Example~\ref{ex:prox_reg_basic}).
+Since $\calX_\alpha$ is Clarke regular and closed, since the vector field is uniform, and since we use the Euclidean metric, the existence of Krasovskii solutions and the equivalence of Carath\'eodory solutions is guaranteed for $t\rightarrow \infty$ by \cref{cor:max_sol} and \cref{thm:main_equiv}, respectively.
+The prox-regularity of $\calX_\alpha$ at the origin is however only guaranteed for $0 < \alpha \leq \frac{1}{2}$ (\cref{ex:prox_reg_basic}).

 A formal analysis reveals that for $0 < \alpha \leq \frac{1}{2}$ the origin is a strong equilibrium, i.e., the constant solution $x(t) = 0$ is the unique solution to the projected dynamical system.
 For $\frac{1}{2} < \alpha < 1$, however, the origin is only a weak equilibrium point.
 Namely, a solution may remain at $0$ for an arbitrary amount of time before leaving $0$ on either upper or lower halfplane, and thus uniqueness is not guaranteed. \end{example}